ZEPHYR

 birth, fever at birth, reflux, Down’s syndrome, Patau syndrome,

-gain, birth during seizures from eclampsia, esophageal atresia,
+gain, birth during seizures from preeclampsia, esophageal atresia,

 difficulty latching or sucking, inability to keep food in as with